 - Approaches to teaching practical science that can be applied to other topic areas.

-Adam and Tom will be on hand until 17 May to support each of the three weeks from the course start date.
+Adam and Tom will be on hand until 7th August 2020 to support each of the three weeks from the course start date.
 Adam and Tom will also record responses to a selection of your questions posted to step 3.13 as part of the Q&A session.
+Please post your questions by 31st July 2020.

 Tasks and discussions